SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 so don’t expect them to use a clue later that you don’t give them a chance to ﬁnd now.
 > Have the players come up with a situation that you know is not in the book?
-Flip to the generic diﬃculties descriptions (if you’ve nowhere else to start) or the generic modiﬁers (if you already have a diﬃculty).
+Flip to the generic difficulties descriptions (if you’ve nowhere else to start) or the generic modiﬁers (if you already have a difficulty).
 Then pick a number based on the descriptions therein and go with it.
 You can also use this technique to reward player ingenuity.